 Your provider can tell you more specifics to your own healthcare situation.

 I go through the whole process (I have a whole chapter on it) in this class.
+I would totally recommend understanding how your labor contractions will progress.

 Before Induction Checklist